j2hn-oh/YOLO-EdgeBench/README.md

 ./run_isolated_nsys.sh
 ```

-The script first disables NVIDIA MPS and verifies that no MPS control or server process remains.
+Before running the isolated experiment, NVIDIA MPS must be disabled.
+The script verifies that no MPS control or server process is running and terminates if MPS is enabled.
 The five workloads are then executed sequentially, one at a time, with Nsight Systems enabled.
 This provides isolated profiling results that can be compared with concurrent execution.

 The isolated results are stored separately under: